The University of Arizona owns a student run, multi-level, underground mining laboratory with a working vertical shaft

-Located 23 miles south of Tucson, the Henry G. “Hank” Grundstedt San Xavier Mining Laboratory has one of the nation’s most sophisticated research hoisting systems, a decline for access of rubber-tired vehicles and legacy rail haulage access.
+Located 23 miles south of Tucson, the Henry G. “Hank” Grundstedt San Xavier Mining Laboratory has one of the nation’s most sophisticated research hoisting systems, two declines for access of rubber-tired vehicles and legacy rail haulage access.
 The mine features four levels of underground workings to a depth of 250 feet.
 This unique site has attracted projects critical to national defense, geosciences, mine safety and miner rescue.

 The San Xavier lab is structured like an operating mine, where all supervisory positions are held by undergraduate students – including mine manager, safety manager and shift foremen.
 Mining and geology students gain hands-on hard-hat experience here.
 They participate in mine development, unit operations and maintenance.
 They’re also exposed to the latest technical advances in mining and excavation.
 The lab also is used for mine rescue and recovery exercises.
 On a lighter note, Sesame Street and the History Channel have filmed in the mine.

 This underground lab is central to the university’s multidisciplinary Mine Health and Safety program.
 Thanks to decades of mining industry partnerships, the university today is considered a center of excellence in mine health and safety.
 These partnerships underscore the industry’s commitment to creating a culture of mine health and safety.